Trump's trade war among allies triggers retaliation from Canada and Mexico

 Canadian hockey fans booed the American national anthem at two National Hockey League games on Saturday night.

-In Mexico, the official public approach to Trump’s tariff threat has been different , limiting public statements to saying the government was prepared for whatever was coming and that it would ensure the country was respected.
+In Mexico, the official public approach to Trump’s tariff threat has been different, with public statements limited to saying the government was prepared for whatever was coming and that it would ensure the country was respected.

-Recalling how in 2019 Mexico was ultimately able to avoid Trump’s tariff threat by adding immigration control to the responsibilities of its newly formed National Guard, Mexico was hoping to dodge the tariffs again or at least find a way to get them lifted quickly.

 Beyond the tariffs, academics and diplomats in Mexico harshly criticized the “retaliation clause” Trump included that threatened to raise tariff levels even higher if the targets hit back.